-Resource use will be based on entries made in designated sections of patients' case report forms, Hospital Episode Statistics data sourced from NHS Digital for patients recruited in England, and data from hospital Patient Administration Systems.
+Resource use will be based on entries made in designated sections of patients' case report forms, and data from hospital Patient Administration Systems.
 Trial nurses will complete the questionnaires with patients during follow up visits in person or over the phone.

-- The CRF will be used to record data on procedures and interventions as well as dates of patient transfers both within and between hospitals from admission to discharge. - Six months after randomising the last patient at each recruiting centre, LCTC will notify research nurses to contact the Finance departments of each centre with a request for: ward name; ward speciality; date of admission and discharge; episode start and end dates; point of delivery (e.g. elective, non-elective, A&E, critical care etc.); HRG code, HRG code name (if available); average cost per bed day on the ward; and the financial year the costs refer to. - Data on Hospital Episode Statistics (HES) will be collected centrally from NHS Digital who operate under a General Data Protection Regulation (GDPR) framework, which ensures that the data will be: - Consented in a way that obtaining it will not be a precondition of signing up for the trial - Consented in a way that patients will be informed unambiguously via the patient information sheet, that their personal data will be sent to NHS Digital in order for NHS Digital to supply patient HES data, and that their anonymised Page 33 of 75
+- The CRF will be used to record data on procedures and interventions as well as dates of patient transfers both within and between hospitals from admission to discharge. - Six months after randomising the last patient at each recruiting centre, LCTC will notify research nurses to contact the Finance departments of each centre with a request for Patient Level Information and Costing System (PLICS) data, which should include: ward name; ward speciality; date of admission and discharge; episode start and end dates; point of delivery (e.g. elective, non-elective, A&E, critical care etc.); HRG code, HRG code name (if available); average cost per bed day on the ward; and the financial year the costs refer to.